arconnectio/landing/outstatic/content/knowledge-base-articles/how-to-receive-tokens-in-your-arconnect-wallet.md

 You can receive any type of Arweave tokens on this address.

 > ⚠️ Remember: you cannot receive tokens from Ethereum or any other chain.
-Arweave is its own chain, meaning that you cannot hold tokens from other blockchains.
+Arweave and AO are its own chain, meaning that you cannot hold tokens from other blockchains.
+However, you can use the same address for Arweave and AO assets

 To copy your address:

-- Open ArConnect.
+- Open the ArConnect browser extension.

 - Click on the copy icon next to your wallet name/address at the top of the screen, on the ArConnect extension’s main view.